 Accidents involving large, commercial trucks are among the most serious and most lethal in the United States.
 Trucking accidents are a specialized area of practice.
-The Sweeney Law Firm has contacts with accident investigators, trucking safety experts, and accident reconstruction experts that can be sent to the scene of an accident to gather evidence.
+The Sweeney Law Firm has contacts with accident investigators, trucking safety experts, and accident reconstruction experts who can be sent to the scene of an accident to gather evidence.
 Serious injury cases involving commercial trucks require prompt action to investigate the crash, preserve evidence, and interview witnesses.
-There are many potential defendants and sources of recovery in cases involving semi trucks, tankers, tractor-trailers and other types of heavy-duty commercial vehicles.
-These defendants may include owners, drivers, shippers, lessees, lessors, loaders, brokers and other logistics providers.
+There are many potential defendants and sources of recovery in cases involving semi-trucks, tankers, tractor-trailers, and other types of heavy-duty commercial vehicles.
+These defendants may include owners, drivers, shippers, lessees, lessors, loaders, brokers, and other logistics providers.